nasa/GeneLab-Training/On-Demand/Access_anyOSD_geneAnnot_JN.md

 During this (optional) hands-on activity, you will have the opportunity to analyze the isoform data from any RNA sequencing (RNAseq) dataset hosted on OSDR using a Jupyter Notebook (JN) within a Google Colab environment.
 > _Notes:_
 > - _If you have not completed all activities from the previous [RNAseq Analysis JN](Access_Analysis_JN.md), please go back and complete those activities before this one._
-> - _This JN uses gene IDs to add annotation columns to your differential isoform expression output table._
+> - _This JN uses gene IDs to add annotation columns to your differential transcript expression output table._
 > - _We'll be using Google Colab, so if you haven't done so already, follow [these instructions](https://github.com/nasa/GeneLab-Training/blob/GL4U_Intro_2024_Colab/On-Demand/Colab_Instructions.md) to set up your Google account and verify access to Google Colab._

 <br>